-Have each child come up with one or more exercises they think their character would like to do.
-E.g. Push-ups for Buzz Lightyear.
+Have each child come up with one or more exercise they think their character would like to do!
+For example: jumping jacks for T-Rex.. downward dog for Elsa.. or somersaults for Harry Potter.
 The exercises can be traditional movements like squats or sit-ups, or even better, prompt your kids to use their imagination to come up with moves of their own.

 As a family, take turns demonstrating each exercise.
 Kids love the opportunity to be in charge and will have a blast watching everyone else follow along.
 Putting a timer on each move- usually a minute works well- means that the game moves quickly and no fighting ensues.

 Don’t be shy putting on your costume too!
 So what if the delivery guy thinks you’re all a little crazy?

 It’s hard to argue that Thanksgiving food isn’t amazing, but the best part of the holiday is getting everyone together.
 And, the idea of the gigantic feast is often more exciting than what ends up your plate.

 So recreate the experience without the same cooking and cleaning and stress that accompanies major productions.
 Instead of focusing on the food, make the celebration about being active and kids will be excited to move.

 Invite friends or just keep it within the family.
 Let the kids help you decide healthy, easy to prepare snacks to serve.
 Then move on to the good stuff- the activities.